Forricide/still-feel-alive/Chapter 12.md

 Nod.

-It doesn't take long to reach the city's center.
+It doesn't take that much longer to reach the city's centre.

 There are more powerful people in one room than most people meet in a lifetime.
-She doesn't recognize more than a small handful, the ones from television.
-All together, it's an intimidating display.
-Men and women in violently-coloured costumes talk animatedly.
-In the northern corner, a man with a gun almost as large as her body rests against a wall.
+She can't recognize more than a small handful, from television and magazines.

+It's an intimidating display.
+Men and women in violently-coloured costumes talk animatedly, gesturing, pacing.
+In the northern corner, a man with a gun almost as large as her body rests against a wall by himself.
 Along the adjacent wall, gigantic four-legged monsters congregate around a girl with the visage of a dog as her face, scars along the length of her bare arms.

-Not a single person is smiling.
+She scans the room again, taking in postures, expressions.
+There isn't a single person with a smile on their face, that she can see.
 The mood is almost oppressive.

 It's overwhelming, to be paying attention, taking in so much information, when the people and sounds and smells are crushing her.
-She retreats, into herself.
+She retreats into herself.
 As deep as is safe.

-When she comes out, finally: "That's what we have.
+When she finally re-emerges: "That's what we have.
 I need to ask again: Are you sure you want to do this?"

-Her head moves almost involuntarily, another nod.
+Her head moves involuntarily, another nod.
 She barely remembers the first.

-Who's talking?
+Who is it that's talking?

-A masked face in the screen.
+An unmasked face in a screen.
 A metallic suit, vibrant colours.
-People in lab coats.
+People in lab coats, murmuring among themselves.

 They're in a laboratory.
 Not the one that she pictures hazily in her mind; no sinks, no desks.
 Instead, pure-white counters, bizarre contraptions hanging from the ceiling, devices of every shape sitting underneath.
 The room is warm, but she shivers.